What Is A Straight Flush In A Poker Game?

 A Straight Flush is a five-card hand containing five sequential cards, all of the same suit.
-Certain named hands--such as the Royal Flush or the Wheel--are actually Straight Flushes that have earned nicknames.
+Certain named hand, such as the Royal Flush or the Wheel, are actually Straight Flushes that have earned nicknames.

 Most of the time, the Straight Flush will be the nut hand: you’ve probably got everyone else beat.
 This means you need to build the pot by betting in a way that gets calls.
 Maybe you play slowly, or maybe you bet big to look like you’re bluffing.

 But of course, Straight Flushes aren’t invincible: just like with Straights, you might end up with the ass-end, and lose to someone with the higher Straight Flush.

 Straight Flushes are ranked like Straights: whoever has the higher straight wins.
 So, a Straight Flush to the 8 (4, 5, 6, 7, and 8 of Spades) beats a Straight Flush to the 6 (2, 3, 4, 5, and 6 of Spades).

 Two players with a Straight Flush to the same high card will split the pot.
 There’s no tie-breaker between suits.